Simple Lemon Arugula Spicy Penne

 - Boost the nutrition by choosing a vegetable-based pasta.
 Swap traditional pasta for a new veggie-based pasta alternative like chickpea, lentil, quinoa, or rice pasta.
 They're also gluten-free!

 Love this simple penne pasta recipe?
-Check out our other seasonal pasta recipes, like this Pasta with Clams in White Wine Garlic Sauce or Vegan Fusilli Pasta Salad.
+Check out our other seasonal pasta recipes:

 Ingredients